Festival Inclusion Program

 The Festival is committed to providing equal access to all participants.
 Supports such as calming areas, enhanced wayfinding, social stories and inclusion kits, equipped with noise- and light-dampening devices, are available for use during your visit.

 Feature Performances and Dodecalis Luminarium include sensory considerations.
 Please consider these as general guidelines as we recognize that parents and teachers are the best judges of what is most appropriate for their children and students.

 Social Stories were devised as a tool to help individuals better understand the nuances of interpersonal communication so that they could interact in an effective and appropriate manner.
 They are available to help children prepare in advance for their Festival experience and what to expect while on site.

-A very important component of our Festival Sensory Inclusion Program is staff training.
-Festival staff and key volunteers are participating in training sessions to raise their awareness of Sensory Processing Disorders, and to inform them about the services being provided in the Festival Sensory Inclusion Program.
-We will also be incorporating a program overview in all our volunteer training sessions to ensure all staff and volunteers are able to support our patrons during their Festival experience.
+A very important component of Festival Inclusion is staff training.
+Festival staff and key volunteers are participating in training sessions to raise their awareness of what it means to be inclusive, and to inform them about the services offered at Festival.
+We will also be incorporating this information into all our general volunteer training sessions.
+This will ensure all staff and volunteers can support our patrons during their Festival experience.

 Thank you to our Funders, In-kind Sponsors and Community Partners